An American Tail: Fievel Goes West (video game)

 is a Super NES video game released in 1994.
 It is the second game released based on the film of the same name, the other title being an adventure game for DOS, published by Capstone Software.

 Gameplay

 The player must either fight or avoid cats and other obstacles as they stroll westward.
 The game is side-scrolling with a side-view of the action at nearly all times.
 The character is armed with a pop gun that can eliminate enemies using a non-violent approach to the Wild West genre.

 Synopsis

 The storyline of the game is deep and takes place in 1890 AD.
 The game is about a 3-inch tall cartoon mouse named Fievel who must make his way to the 1870s-1900s Wild West.
-The setting is based on the film of the same name, released back in 1991.